 Keeping track of therapy appointments, support worker shifts, and daily chores can be overwhelming.
 For many NDIS participants and busy families, visual aids are essential for maintaining independence and reducing anxiety.

-Enter the Skylight Digital Calendar—a game-changing piece of low-cost assistive technology designed to bring clarity to your chaos.
+Enter the Skylight Digital Calendar Range - a game-changing piece of assistive technology designed to bring clarity to your chaos.
+Whether you choose the versatile 15-inch Desktop model or the stunning new 27-inch Skylight Max, you are getting a dedicated "Command Centre" for your home.

-Whether you are managing ADHD, supporting a family member with dementia, or simply coordinating a busy support team, this guide will walk you through exactly how to set up your Skylight Calendar to maximize your NDIS funding and improve your daily life.
+Whether you are managing ADHD, supporting a family member with dementia, or simply coordinating a busy support team, this guide will walk you through exactly how to set up your Skylight to maximize your NDIS funding.

 Why Choose Skylight as Assistive Technology?